The Tin Hau Festival in Hong Kong is one of the most colorful celebrations taking place during the year at Tin Hau temples throughout the territory.

 How to Get There: Easiest way to get to Joss House Bay is with the ferry from the North Point Ferry pier in Hong Kong Island.
 The ride takes 40 minutes and during the celebrations, the ferry operates additional special holiday sailings.
-Return Adult Fare is HK$60 for the ordinary ferry and HK$70 for the fast ferry.
+Round trip Adult Fare is HK$60 for the ordinary ferry and HK$70 for the fast ferry.
 Senior and children rates available.

 Additional sailings are provided by First Ferry during the festival:

 "First Ferry provides special ferry services during Tin Hau Festival between North Point and Joss House Bay:

 Tin Hau Festival is approaching and New World First Ferry Services Limited ("First Ferry") will arrange over 50 sailings plying between North Point and Joss House Bay, Sai Kung for worshippers to make offerings and participate in the celebratory festivities of Tin Hau Festival.

 Ferry tickets are available for sale on-site at North Point Pier (only round-trip ticket) and Joss House Bay Pier (only single-trip ticket to North Point).
 Passengers with the ferry ticket/Octopus record (if applicable) of departing from Joss House Bay to North Point can enjoy a free single trip from North Point to Hung Hom or to Kowloon City during the operating hours of the concerned ferry routes on the same day."

 More Info: For more info and detail ferry schedule check out the First Ferry site.